Before learning about SMTP, let’s talk about email first.

 It’s not his full form, it’s for memorizing, full form of SMTP- Simple Mail Transfer Protocol.

-Only for Sending Mail: SMTP is always used only for sending the email, not used for receiving the emails.
+- Only for Sending Mail: SMTP is always used only for sending the email, not used for receiving emails.
 For receiving the email, IMAP or POP3 protocols are used.

 - UDP is a connectionless protocol, where no acknowledgment of sending data.

 - TCP is a connection-oriented protocol, which created a connection between the sender and receiver and ensures the delivery of data by using acknowledgment.
 So SMTP is a connection-oriented protocol because it works with TCP

 - Use TCP port 25: It uses TCP port 25, which is a default non-encrypted port.
 It also uses TCP port 465, which is an encrypted port, used to send message security.